Arkounay/QuickAdminGeneratorBundle/README.md

 The theme used is [Tabler](github.com/tabler/tabler).

-Disclaimer: this is primarily made for fun and for my specific use cases :sweat_smile: there will be funcitonnal tests in the demo repo.
+Disclaimer: this is primarily made for fun and for my specific use cases :sweat_smile: there will be functional tests in the demo repo.

 <img src="https://raw.githubusercontent.com/Arkounay/QuickAdminGeneratorBundle/master/Resources/doc/images/menu-horizontal.png" alt="Horizontal Menu" align="center" />